datacommonsorg/docsite/custom_dc/upload_data.md

     name: "<span class="param">{Group 2A}</span>"
     specializationOf: dcid:dc/g/Custom_<span class="param">{1A}</span>
     displayRank: <span class="param">{1}</span>
 </div>

-In this example, `"Example Root Node"` has two child groups: `"Group 1A"` and `"Group 1B"`. `"Group 1A"` additionally has a child group `"Group 2A"`.

 Next, each new variable needs a `StatisticalVariable` node definition, which will specify which group in the hierarchy it belongs to.
-For example, two sample statistical variable definitions are provided below.
-These example be used as a template — please replace all <span class="param">{}</span> with custom
+The example below can be used as a template — please replace all <span class="param">{}</span> with custom identifiers:
-identifiers:

 <div class="schema-example">
     Node: dcid:<span class="param">{Variable_X}</span>